dgrmunch/docuten-blockchain-proof-dapp/README.md

 ## To run your own

-* Check this video to see how the to run your own instance of the dApp:
+* Check this video to see how to run your own instance of the dApp:

 [![How to run the dApp](http://img.youtube.com/vi/U5QU9qvx7fA/0.jpg)](https://www.youtube.com/watch?v=U5QU9qvx7fA "How to run the dApp")